prototypefund/Digital_Bargeld-docs/taler-exchange-manual.rst

 Those arguments are all mandatory.

 -  ``EXCHANGE_MASTER_PUB`` the base32 Crockford-encoded exchange’s
    master public key.
-Tipically, this value lies in the configuration option ``[exchange]/master_public_key``.
+Typically, this value lies in the configuration option ``[exchange]/master_public_key``.

 -  ``BLOB`` the blob generated in the previous step.